 The following information and links are provided for the purposes of Rule 26 of the AIM Rules for Companies.

-Afritin Mining is a mining company with a portfolio of near production tin assets in Namibia (Uis Project) and South Africa (Mokopane Tin and Marble Hall).
+AfriTin is a mining company with a portfolio of tin assets in Namibia (Uis mine) and South Africa (Mokopane project).

-In the terms of the AIM Rules published February 2010 and insofar as it is aware, at 297,464,888, of the Company’s AIM securities were not held in public hands.
+In the terms of the AIM Rules published March 2018 and insofar as it is aware, at 10 September 2018, 218,606,779 of the Company’s AIM securities were not held in public hands.

 There is no restriction on the trading of the Company’s securities.

-The Company is incorporated in Guernsey and is subject to the UK City Code on Takeovers and Mergers
+The Company is incorporated in Guernsey and is subject to the UK City Code on Takeovers and Mergers.

-Click on the links below for the relevant information.
+Click on the links below for the relevant information: